WooCommerce DPD UK - Configuration

 Create shipments manually from the WooCommerce orders page or automatically based on the order status.

 Shipment Date Switch - select the hour after which the date of shipment will be set for the next day.
 By default all shipment date will be set on the same day the shipment is created.
+You can set the Shipment Date Switch on every full hour.

 Create shipments - by default you can create shipment manually in the order metabox or from bulk actions in the orders list.
 To create shipments automatically select Automatically and choose order status.